aripka-pivotal/Spring1PlatformDemo-Metrics/README.md

 ./gradlew clean assemble
 ```

-Push each application (update host as necessary either in push command or in manifest as noted above
+Push each µService (update host as necessary either in push command or in manifest as noted above) in the following order

+1. quotes-service
+2. accounts-service
+3. portfolio-service
+4. web-ui

 ```
 cf p -f build/manifest.yml
 ```

+**Data Setup**

+The µServices requiring test data (accounts and portfolio) include scripts that initialize the database with the test data on first database connect

+**Providing Application Load for Metrics**

+Jmeter load scripts are included in the loadscripts directory.
+These scripts can be deployed using a jmeter buildpack which will containerize and run them in headless mode (see - https://github.com/aripka-pivotal/cf-buildpack-jmeter).

+The buildpack uses the environment variables TEST_URL and LOAD_SCRIPT
+LOAD_SCRIPT - the jmeter script to use
+TEST_URL - the µService path (e.g - webtrader-s1p12.cfapps.io)

+These are defined in the manifest files that can be updated for specfic deployments